charliemcelfresh/go-interfaces/README.md

 #### Overview

 We usually talk about interfaces in terms of behavior.
-Any object, for example, can implement the `fmt` package's `Stringer` interface, by implementing a String() method, which returns a string.
+Any object, for example, can implement the `fmt` package's `Stringer` interface, by implementing a `String()` method, which returns a string.

-It is certainly true that calling functions via interfaces sometimes creates allocations that won't occur if we call the concrete object's functions directly.
-However, typically, performance hits with proper interface usage are minimal.
-And, the benefits of interfaces in package, application, and framework design, can be substantial.
-Moreover, the Go compiler will sometimes choose to ignore your interface, and compile your code such that the underlying concrete object is called directly.

 Let's begin with a quick look at how Go implements interfaces.